databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/02-user/23-grant-ownership.md

 <FunctionDescription description="Introduced or updated: v1.2.275"/>

 Grants ownership of a specific database objects, such as tables, stages, or user-defined functions, to a specified role.

-- Ownership cannot be granted for tables in the `default` database, as it is owned by the built-in role `account_admin`.
-- Granting ownership to the built-in role `public` is not supported for security reasons.
+For more information about managing ownership, see [Managing Ownership](/guides/security/access-control#managing-ownership).

 See also: [REVOKE OWNERSHIP](24-revoke-ownership.md)